georgeoneill/uFWD/README.md

 ### Available models

 + uBEM: an M/EEG 3-shell Boundary Element Model.
 Based on the model used in MNE-Python, it gives numerically identical reults.
-(EEG support in uFWD coming immenently).
+(MEG support ready, EEG support in uFWD coming soon).

 ## Usage